kilroyblockchain/bta-backend/app-migrations/readme.md

 ### Description

 -   First it will build .ts file into dist folder
--   It will run migrate.js file which is in country-migrate folder
+-   It will run migrate.js file which is in ancestor-culture-migrations/admin-user-migrate folder
--   migrate.js file migrate country and state into database
+-   migrate.js file migrate admin user into database
 -   After migration nest app is run in debug mode

 ### Migration Documentation